kata-ai/aksara-ui/packages/reset/README.md

 # @kata-kit/reset

-> Provides necessary CSS resets to use kata-kit.
+> Provides necessary CSS resets to use Wicara.

 ## Install